gianca2020/codepath_week6/README.md

 The following **optional** features are implemented:

-- [ ] Multiple types of attributes are clickable and can be added to the ban list
+- [x ] Multiple types of attributes are clickable and can be added to the ban list
 - [x] Users can see a stored history of their previously displayed  results from this session
   - A dedicated section of the application displays all the previous images/attributes seen before
   - Each time the API call button is clicked, the history updates with the newest API result